-Palette Town is just another shopping mall (although they do have a pet store with outrageously expensive puppies and kittens a Village Vanguard store, home of the best weird souvenirs) but the Venusfort shopping mall is kind of entertaining because it’s an exact replica of the shopping arcade at Caesar’s Palace in Las Vegas, right down to the changing daylight inside.
+Palette Town is just another shopping mall (although they do have a pet store with outrageously expensive puppies and kittens, and a Village Vanguard store) but the Venusfort shopping mall is kind of entertaining because it’s an exact replica of the shopping arcade at Caesar’s Palace in Las Vegas, right down to the changing daylight inside.
 How weird is that?

-Let’s make a stop at The National Museum of Emerging Science and Innovation (better known as the Miraikan) features all the technologies that Japan excels at: robots, virtual reality, interesting manufacturing stuff, and a giant mechanical model of the internet.
+Let’s make a stop at The National Museum of Emerging Science and Innovation (better known as the Miraikan) to play with all the technologies that Japan excels at: robots, virtual reality, interesting manufacturing stuff, and a giant mechanical model of the internet.

-Then let’s go upstairs and stop by the Sony Explorascience Museum has lots of entertaining light and sound exhibits to play with, but I’m warning you that I will totally beat you at Smile Fight.
+Then let’s go upstairs and stop by the Sony Explorascience Museum.
+It has lots of entertaining light and sound exhibits to play with, then I will totally beat you at Smile Fight.